 If you love a little creativity in the kitchen, read on and learn the right ways of eating pumpkin pie, the foods and drinks that go well with it, and how to make it taste better.

 What Is the Best Way to Serve and Eat Pumpkin Pie?

-You can serve and eat your pumpkin pie warm, at room temperature, or cold.
+You can serve and eat your pumpkin pie warm, at room temperature, or cold and eat it with a dessert spoon.
 If you’d like to serve warm pie, do it shortly after baking.
-But for the best set texture, you should refrigerate it for a few hours (6 hours) and reheat it at 300 degrees F for 15 minutes.
+But for the best-set texture, you should refrigerate it for a few hours (6 hours) and reheat it at 300 °F for 15 minutes.

-The pumpkin pie has a more incredible, firmer texture and filling when served cold or at room temperatures.
+The pumpkin pie has a more incredible, firmer texture and filling when served cold or at room temperature.
 However, the filling will still have the smooth, creamy texture you’d expect.

 The taste of pumpkin pie goes very well with light and sweet whipped cream.
 When you serve the piece, make sure you add a spoon or two of the whipped cream on the top.

 One of the easiest ways of making your pumpkin pie tastier is to add a drizzle of sweet buttery caramel sauce.
 A buttery, crumbled streusel or a billowy, burnished meringue topping can also make a lovely contrast with the smooth, creamy pie filling.
 In addition, adding a swirl of cream cheese in the filling can create a striking marbled look and taste.

 Pumpkin and chocolate are match-made heavenly desserts.
 So, you can top the pie with piles of dark or milk chocolate or drizzle with fudge sauce.